 But what is meant by ‘perigee’ and ‘apogee’ Moons?

-The lunar orbit is elliptical, meaning the Moon’s physical distance from Earth is constantly changing.
+The lunar orbit is not a perfect circle, but is elliptical, meaning the Moon’s physical distance from Earth is constantly changing.

 The two orbital extremes are known as perigee (closest to Earth) and apogee (farthest from Earth) and each occurs once a month.